150+ Skills for a Resume: Examples for Any Job

 See our guide on skills-based hiring to learn how to showcase relevant skills on your resume and throughout the hiring process.

-What can I do to make my resume stand out?
+How do I make my resume skills section stand out?

-- Choose the right resume format according to your years of experience.
+- Choose the right resume format based on your years of experience, and match the job description to your skills and experience.

 - Select a resume template to showcase professionalism.
 When in doubt, keep it simple and let the content speak for itself.